iaminawe/boa-vagrant/README.md

 Symlink custom modules to your site
 --

+Default shared folder
+This folder is automatically mounted "~/workspace/platforms", "/data/disk/octopus_user/static", nfs: true

+Additional shared folders

-By default `~/workspace/modules and ~/workspace/themes` are mounted into `/data/all/o_custom_modules` and `/data/all/o_custom_themes`.
+Additionally `~/workspace/modules and ~/workspace/themes` can be mounted into `/data/all/o_custom_modules` and `/data/all/o_custom_themes` by adding them to the vagrant file.

 If you want to use any of those on your platform, you can symlink those diretories into your `sites/all` folder.

     ln -s /data/all/o_custom_themes platforms/platformname/sites/all/themes/o_custom_themes
     ln -s /data/all/o_custom_modules platforms/platformname/sites/all/modules/o_custom_modules